kcl-lang/kcl/CONTRIBUTING.md

 ./run.sh -a build-kclvm
 ```

-Next, we can refer to [KCLVM README](./kclvm/README.md) for the next step of environment configuration.
+Next, we can refer to [KCLVM README](./kclvm/README.md) for the next step of environment configuration and build the KCLVM rust code.

-To update kclvm python code, run:
+If we have changed any codes in the program, we can update kclvm binaries, run:

 ```
 ./run.sh -a update-kclvm